JSpeedie/G2ME-legacy/README.md

 highest to lowest rating, being able to view a players records against all other players in the system or even a full table of record/matchup data.

-*G2ME makes it very easy to track players using Glicko 2 and very easy make use of the data stored by the program*
+*G2ME makes it easy to track players using Glicko 2 and easy make use of the data stored by the program*